Multiquark clustering in neutron-star matter from color-spin molecular dynamics: RESULTS

 \subsection{EQUATION OF STATE}

 First, excluding strangeness and taking the large-$N$ limit, we obtain the energy per nucleon as shown in Fig.~\ref{fig: eos}.
 Here the flavor degrees of freedom are fixed.
-In our mapping, $udd$ matter corresponds to pure neutron matter, whereas $ud$ matter corresponds to symmetric nuclear matter.
+In this limit, $udd$ matter serves as a proxy for neutron-like matter, whereas $ud$ matter serves as a proxy for purely symmetric matter.
 The figure additionally shows $\beta$-equilibrated matter without strangeness, with flavor conversion taken into account.
 The electron contribution is included in that curve.
 We exclude the low-density regime ($< 0.05~\mathrm{fm}^{-3}$), where finite-size (box) effects become significant, from the fit.
 In addition to our CSMD results, the figure includes a fit based on the conventional Taylor expansion given below.
 Although current nuclear-physics experiments do not tightly constrain terms up to third order, we nevertheless perform a fit including terms up to third order in the normalized density $x$.

 where $x \equiv \frac{n_B-n_0}{3n_0}$ with the nuclear saturation density $n_0$.
 In general, these curves do not pass through the origin; however, the behavior near the origin is improved by calculations for a single baryon ($N=3$ case) in a box.